amouchaldev/Coding-Challenge-Software-Engineer/README.md

 ## Features

 - **Product Management**
-    - Create products with attributes such as name, description, price, and image upload.
+    - Create products with attributes such as name, description, price, and image.
     - Assign products to multiple categories.